cjoudrey/graphql-schema-linter/README.md

 ## Config

-In addition to being able to spefify rules on the command line, config can also be placed in the following locations:
+In addition to being able to specify rules on the command line, config can also be placed in the following locations:

 ### In `package.json`